Lakhankumawat/LearnCPP/T-Tree/B-BinaryTree/README.md

   O(n^2) ,where n is the number of node
 ### Advantages

-- Can store some useful information about Binary tree.
+- Can store some useful information about Binary tree like left diameter and right diameter.
 - It make the program simple to understand and we can even have a clear vision of how we are traversing on binary tree.
 - We can even learn how height is different from diameter also how to compare diameter.